src-d/blog/content/post/review-building-static-analysis-tools.md

 the paper:

-* *Large investment.* Although theoretically better and more complex analysis exists, it will require the non-trivial engineering effort to scale
+* *Large investment.* Although theoretically better and more complex analysis exists, it will require the non-trivial engineering effort to scale.

-* *High upfront cost.* It’s very hard to get the data, even to just estimate the cost-benefit ratio for such improvements, to justify research/implementation efforts
+* *High upfront cost.* It’s very hard to get the data, even to just estimate the cost-benefit ratio for such improvements, to justify research/implementation efforts.

-* *Work still would be needed to reduce false-positive rates*
+* *Work still would be needed to reduce false-positive rates*.

 * *Finding bugs is easy.* When a codebase is large enough, it will contain practically any imaginable code pattern.
-Many more low-hanging fruits exist using simpler approaches
+Many more low-hanging fruits exist using simpler approaches.

 I find it to be particularly curious, as none of these conditions are set in stone:

-* data is hard to get without a decrease in productivity of engineers inside the company, due to the way false-positives are measured (more on it in the next section)
+* data is hard to get without a decrease in productivity of engineers inside the company, due to the way false-positives are measured (more on it in the next section),

-* what seems not feasible now, may become feasible later with more computation power and e.g. in cases when some analyses can be cast as some kind of optimization problems
+* what seems not feasible now, may become feasible later with more computation power and e.g. in cases when some analyses can be cast as some kind of optimization problems,

 * and many other projects and companies could benefit from a more advanced analysis, where it actually is feasible to conduct it due to codebases of smaller sizes